isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 </ol>

 <div style="padding-left: 5px; padding-bottom: 20px; padding-top:15px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:20px;">
-	<p style="margin-top:0px; margin-bottom:0px; line-height:1.5"><b>[Advisory for travellers self-isolating with household members]</b> Travellers may serve self-isolation at their residence with other household members, regardless of vaccination status or travel history.
-However, travellers residing with unvaccinated vulnerable household members, are strongly encouraged to serve their self-isolation in a room and minimise contact.
-If this is not feasible, travellers are advised to consider alternative accommodation.</p>
+	<p style="margin-top:0px; margin-bottom:0px; line-height:1.5"><b>[Advisory for travellers self-isolating with household members]</b><br><br> Travellers may self-isolate at their residence with other household members, regardless of their vaccination status or travel history.
+In addition to being in isolation alone in a room, travellers are advised to minimise contact with any household members, and avoid sharing bathrooms.
+If bathroom sharing cannot be avoided, all members in the household are advised to: </p>
-	<p style=" margin-top:0px; margin-bottom:0px; line-height:1.5">Travellers should designate a specific bathroom to be used by themselves.
-If a bathroom has to be shared, the following actions are suggested:</p>
 	<ol style="list-style-type:lower-roman;">
 	<li>Lower the lid before flushing the toilet; </li>
 	<li>Clean and disinfect contact surfaces after each use; and</li>
-	<li>Avoid using the toilet for at least 20 minutes after it is used by the person who is serving self-isolation.</li>
+	<li>Avoid using the toilet for at least 20 minutes.</li>
 	</ol>
 </div>